Scenic 5 Day Road Trip Adventure Through Iceland’s South Coast, Landmannalaugar & Highlands

 Day 3

-Today, you will drive from Selfoss to the Landmannalaugar area, a part of the Fjallabak Nature Reserve in the highlands of Iceland.
+Today, you will drive from Southwest Iceland to the Landmannalaugar area, a part of the Fjallabak Nature Reserve in the Highlands of Iceland.
 You've got quite a bit of ground to cover on this day, so we recommend getting an early start.
 The early bird gets the worm and more time to stop and admire the scenery.

 You will have plenty of time to explore the Landmannalaugar area, a truly remarkable section of the nature reserve in the Icelandic Highlands.
-You will be surrounded by otherworldly landscapes since the mountains all around are a broad scope of splendid colors.
+Otherworldly landscapes will surround you since the mountains here have a broad scope of splendid colors.
+For example, the rhyolite mountains, notable features of Landmannalaugar, boast red, pink, blue, yellow, and green slopes.

-The area is full of geothermal hot springs, many of which are safe for bathing in, so bring your swimsuit.
-Even if you don't take a dip, the steam rising out of the ground and the natural puddles bubbling is a peculiar and memorable sight.
+Aside from the towering peaks, Landmannalaugar is full of geothermal hot springs, many of which are safe for bathing in, so bring your swimsuit.
+Even if you don't take a dip, the steam rising from the ground and the natural puddles bubbling are a peculiar and memorable sight.

-At the end of your day, you'll drive to the Golden Circle area, where you'll spend the night, excited to explore the Golden Circle the next morning.
+At the end of your day, you'll drive back to Southwest Iceland, where you'll spend the night, excited to explore the Golden Circle the following day.

 Read more